Research Products & Services

 Portfolio Financial Health Assessment

 A deep-dive analysis of 10–20 organizations to create a shared map of your ecosystem.
-We identify archetype patterns and assess portfolio-level risks to help you align your funding strategy with grantee reality.
+The assessment identifies archetype patterns and surfaces portfolio-level risks to help align funding strategy with grantee reality.

 For Funders